catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 database to store any data.
 With object storage, you only pay for bits your files are using, not any empty, unproductive bits.
 This allows you to minimise your costs.
-Secondarily, data stored in object storage can be more efficiently stored than block storage, allowing Catalyst Cloud to charge less for it.
+Secondarily, data stored in object storage can be more efficiently stored than block storage, allowing Sky TV to charge less for it.

 Network service
 ===============